CIRMA Excellence in Risk Management Awards

 Emerging and ever-evolving risks continue to drive demand for effective public sector risk management programs.
 At this year’s Annual Meeting of Members event, CIRMA recognized an impressive selection of initiatives and the leaders who helped implement them from around the state.
 Selected programs feature novel cost-saving opportunities and introduce new and innovative processes and long-term safety strategies.

-Each distinguished winner brought a handsome crystal award and a $2,500 Risk Management Grant back to their community.
-CIRMA Excellence in Risk Management Awards recipients and the towns they represent will be featured in the next issue of Connecticut Town & City magazine.
+2026 winners were announced at our Annual Meeting of Members and brought home a handsome crystal award and a $2,500 Risk Management Grant back to their community.
+CIRMA Excellence in Risk Management Award recipients and the towns they represent will also be featured in an issue of Connecticut Town & City magazine.

 SUSTAINED RISK MANAGEMENT PROGRAM